-The planning questions and advice below provide an overview of the issues that should be considered when undertaking detailed planning of an outdoor or adventure-based program.
+The questions and advice on this page provide an overview of the issues that should be considered when planning an outdoor or adventure-based program.

-A planning summary may be useful in the initial stages of planning for the proposed excursion or program, and before bookings are made and dates are confirmed.
-The attached document can be used for this purpose, and may also be used as a final check before the program commences, see:
+A planning summary may be useful in the initial stages of planning and before bookings are made or dates are confirmed.
+See:

-It is strongly recommended that school staff obtain the support of the principal for the proposed program before undertaking detailed planning.
-Once intial support is recieved the detailed planning of the program can begin.
+We strongly recommended that school staff obtain the support of the principal for the proposed program before starting detailed planning.
+Once support is recieved the detailed planning of the program can begin.

-Note: Prior to departure, prepared documentation that might assist with emergency management must be lodged with the principal and the designated 24-hour school contact person.
+Prior to departure, documentation that might assist with emergency management must be lodged with the principal and the designated 24-hour school contact person.
+See:

 Explain the educational benefits that the students will gain, and how they relate to the school's curriculum.
 How will you determine what students have gained from the experience?